olivmath/olivmath/cv/blockchain-engineer.md

 ### Blockchain Engineer – Clearsale (Anti-fraud and Identity)
 **Dates: 2021 – 2022**
-- Designed decentralized digital identity components for large retail authentication.
+- Designed Decentralized Digital Identity (IDD) components for large retail authentication.
 - Worked in security-focused enterprise environment with high standards of reliability and auditability.
 - Contributed to backend, blockchain integration, and identity model design.